The phase after your period is still part of the follicular phase, where your body prepares for ovulation by maturing follicles in the ovaries.

 The Follicular Phase: The Body’s Preparation Mode

-Among these follicles, one will become dominant and prepare to release an egg during ovulation.
+During this phase, follicle-stimulating hormone (FSH) helps stimulate follicles within your ovaries to grow and mature.
+Among these follicles, one usually becomes dominant and prepares to release an egg during ovulation.
 As follicles develop, they produce estrogen, which gradually rises throughout this phase.
 Estrogen plays a pivotal role in thickening the uterine lining (endometrium), preparing it for possible implantation if fertilization occurs later.

 Hormonal Changes During the Follicular Phase